2023 Phi Beta Kappa

 Book Awards Winners

-WASHINGTON, DC — October 1, 2020 — The Phi Beta Kappa Society is pleased to announce the winners of the Society’s three annual book awards, $10,000 prizes given to outstanding works of non-fiction that engage a wide audience with important ideas in science, history and literature.
+WASHINGTON, DC — October 10, 2023 — The Phi Beta Kappa Society is pleased to announce the winners of the Society’s three annual book awards.
+These $10,000 prizes are given to outstanding works of non-fiction that engage a wide audience with important ideas in science, history, and literature.

-This year the Society will celebrate the 66th anniversary of the Phi Beta Kappa Book Awards.
+This year the Society will celebrate the 69th anniversary of the Phi Beta Kappa Book Awards.
 Beginning in 1954 with what is now the Christian Gauss Award, every year the Society has lauded the accomplishments of exceptional authors in the United States.
 The Phi Beta Kappa Award in Science and the Ralph Waldo Emerson Award were added in 1960 and 1961, respectively.
-For 2020, the Society will honor Leah Price, Sarah Parcak, and Sarah Seo for their winning titles at a virtual event on December 3, 2020.
+For 2023, the Society will honor Dennis Tyler, Jennifer Raff, and Deborah Cohen for their winning titles at the Book Awards Dinner on November 30, 2023.

 The three winning titles are: